 The Board of Directors may in its discretion authorize a vote upon any issue by written ballot mailed to regular members.
 Such authorization shall specify the time and date when such written ballot must be received by the Secretary.

-Votes may be taken by voice, by show of hands, or by written ballot, as determined by the President.
+Votes may be taken by voice, by show of hands, electronic ballot, or by written ballot, as determined by the President.

 One-third of the regular members will constitute a quorum.
 A majority of all regular members voting shall be necessary to carry any matter voted upon.